robertheld/caplena-api/README.md

 ## Prerequisites

-Make sure you have python version >= 2.7 and to install the requests library `pip install requests`
+Make sure you have python version >= 2.7 and to install the dependencies using `pip install -r requirements.txt`

 ## Installing